Salmandabbakuti/Private-Blockchain/README.md

 1.Geth
 2.Code editor
 ## Steps
-1.Create a new folder with a name of your choice. for this tutorial, lets say "chain" on your desktop.
+1. Create a new folder with a name of your choice. for this tutorial, lets say "chain" on your desktop.

-2.Copy and paste "myGenesis.json" file(ceate file with this code and with same name) and put it in your folder directory(chain).
+2. Copy and paste "myGenesis.json" file(ceate file with this code and with same name) and put it in your folder directory(chain).

-3.Go to command prompt. in your directory, run the following command
+3. Go to command prompt. in your directory, run the following command
 ```
 geth --datadir ./node1 init myGenesis.json
  ```
  it will start a private blockchain with Genesis state.

-4.Provide network id by running this command
+4. Provide network id by running this command
 ```
 geth --datadir ./node1 --networkid 2018 console
 ```
 it will take you to jS console.

-6. Create new account that holds mining reward in the console
+5. Create new account that holds mining reward in the console

 ```
 > personal.newAccount("password Here")

 ```
-7.Set it as default account for mining reward
+6.Set it as default account for mining reward

 ```
 miner.setEtherbase(web3.eth.accounts[0])
 ```
 this command should return true.
-8.Start mining activity
+7. Start mining activity

 ```
 > miner.start()

 ```
-9. Adding Peers and connecting them together
+8. Adding Peers and connecting them together

 ==> Open another cmd prompt, initialize same genesis file with new data directory like below